-A research team from the University of Girona has managed to isolate stem cells from one of the most aggressive breast cancers through an additive manufacturing system.
-The goal of isolating these cells is to facilitate the investigation to the laboratory and find a drug that exclusively attacks these cells and that does not damage healthy parts of the body, therefore preventing patients from suffering a relapse.
+A research team from the University of Girona has managed to isolate stem cells from one of the most aggressive breast cancers, by using additive manufacturing.
+Their goal is to facilitate investigation and eventually find a drug that exclusively attacks these cells without damaging healthy parts of the body, therefore preventing patients from suffering relapses.

-Dr. Teresa Puig, one of the researchers directing the project, explained that these tumor cells still remain in the body after treatment via chemotherapy or radiotherapy and that they are responsible for the reappearance of the disease.
-According to Puig, the cancer being researched is the triple negative subtype, which occurs in young women and leads to relapses within three or four years in 20 or 30 percent of patients.
+Dr. Teresa Puig, one of the researchers leading the project, explained that tumor cells remain in the body after chemotherapy and radiotherapy treatments, and are responsible for the reappearance of the disease.
+The cancer being researched in this case, is the triple negative subtype, which occurs in young women and leads to relapses within three or four years in 20-30% of patients.

-“This structure is a mesh that, on the basis of a series of parameters such as porosities, spaces, and the distance between one element and another, is ultimately able to allow cells to stick to the matrix or not, to grow, and to be able to ‘enrich themselves’, as our colleagues say,” explains Joaquim de Ciurana, director of the Research Group on the Engineering of Products, Processes, and Production.
+“This structure is a mesh that, on the basis of a series of parameters such as porosities, spaces, and the distance between one element and another, is ultimately able to allow cells to stick to the matrix or not, to grow, and to be able to ‘enrich themselves’,” explains Joaquim de Ciurana, director of the Research Group on the Engineering of Products, Processes, and Production.

-Prior to this investigation, these cell cultures were produced two-dimensionally, which did not allow the cells to be effectively separated, and therefore, specific pharmaceuticals could not be produced to attack these cells.
+Prior to this investigation, these cell structures were produced two-dimensionally, meaning that the cells were not effectively separated and specific pharmaceuticals could not be produced in order to attack them.